 - Provide monitors for dentists in recovery.

 - Act as advocates for dentists seeking to surrender or reactivate their dental licenses.

 What will I gain by dedicating my time and talents?

 You will gain first-hand experience in participating in the deliberative process and association leadership.
-The ability to work with your professional peers to assist dentists in your community with alcohol and/or substance abuse issues.
+The ability to work with your professional peers to assist dentists in your community with substance abuse issues.
 You will also gain a better understanding of addictive illness and its related treatment options.

 Seriously, I'm really busy!
 How much time will this take?